l1nd53y/MVZPortfolio/module-projects/mod-1/Inventory-App/README.md

 ## Competencies:

 - **J.F 1.7:** *Demonstrates creativity and tenacity in their approach to solutions and the methods used to come to a solution for example, sees the task through to the end by devising new solutions and despite obstacles and problems along the way.*
   - I had issues while working on the editItemForm.handlebars upon discovering that by the HTML standard, the only valid form methods are GET and POST.
-While doing some research I discovered that through utilizing the method-override dependency, it was possible to also use PUT the method in creating the form to edit an item.
+While doing some research I discovered that through utilizing the method-override dependency, it was possible to also use PUT the method in creating the form to edit an item

 - **J.F 2.2:** *Understands how to create and analyze artefacts, such as use cases and/or user stories*
   - Before beginning work on the project, wrote use cases/user stories (above)